Doves (band): Formation as Sub Sub (1991–1998)

-Lost Souls and The Last Broadcast 1998–2003
+Lost Souls and The Last Broadcast (1998–2003)

 The band released three EPs in 1998 and 1999 on Casino Records, a subsidiary of Rob Gretton's Rob's Records, which established the group's new sound and met with a warm critical response.
 Their debut album Lost Souls in April 2000 was nominated for the Mercury Music Prize, which they lost to fellow Mancunian and former collaborator Badly Drawn Boy.

-Doves' second album The Last Broadcast was released two years later, reaching No. 1 on the UK Albums Chart, and was again nominated for the Mercury Music Prize.
-The album's first single "There Goes the Fear" became the band's highest-charting single to date, reaching No. 3 on the UK Singles Chart despite only being released for one day before it was deleted.
-The album's second single "Pounding" reached No. 21 on the Singles Chart and was used in the Vancouver 2010 Winter Olympics With Glowing Hearts/Des Plus Brillants Exploits advertisement campaign and in pre-event intros.
+Doves' second album The Last Broadcast was released two years later, reaching number one on the UK albums chart, and was again nominated for the Mercury Music Prize.
+The album's first single "There Goes the Fear" became the band's highest-charting single to date, reaching number three on the UK singles chart despite only being released for one day before it was deleted.
+The album's second single "Pounding" reached number 21 on the singles chart and was used in the Vancouver 2010 Winter Olympics With Glowing Hearts/Des Plus Brillants Exploits advertisement campaign and in pre-event intros.

 In 2003, the band released a B-sides compilation, Lost Sides, and a DVD entitled Where We're Calling From.
 The DVD included all of their music videos to date, as well as incidental videos played before the start of their Lost Souls and The Last Broadcast tours.
 Also on the DVD was a live concert video of the band's gig at Cornwall's Eden Project, recorded in Summer 2002, as well as documentary videos about Doves as well as Sub Sub.